capofficial/protocol/README.md

 The items below are listed in priority order.
 All milestones are **ASAP**, with a target production launch date of **early January** on Arbitrum.
 The driving factor is high quality, speed, and code simplicity.

 - [ ] Add automated tests, including fuzzy, to achieve > 90% coverage
-- [ ] Add methods "depositThroughUniswap" and "addLiquidityThroughUniswap" to allow deposits from a contract like Uniswap Router, to allow people to deposit any asset which is then automatically converted into the Store-supported currency.
-Potentially support other DEXes like 1inch.
 - [ ] Refactor code while maintaining readability
 - [ ] Run auditing tools, get more eyes on the contracts
 - [ ] Deploy and test locally with the [UI](https://github.com/capofficial/ui) to make sure everything is working as expected